openmv/openmv-doc/docs/_sources/library/omv.rpc.rst.txt

 can also be up to 2^32-1 bytes in size.
 Because the argument and response are both generic byte containers you can pass anything through the ``rpc`` library and receive any type of response.
-A simple way to pass arguments is to use ``struct.pack()`` to create the argument and ``struct.unpack()`` to receieve the argument on the other side.
+A simple way to pass arguments is to use ``struct.pack()`` to create the argument and ``struct.unpack()`` to receive the argument on the other side.
 For the response, the other side may send a string object or json string as the result which the master can then interpret.

-As for errors, if you try to execute a non-existant function or method name the ``rpc_master.call()`` method will return an empty ``bytes()`` object.
+As for errors, if you try to execute a non-existent function or method name the ``rpc_master.call()`` method will return an empty ``bytes()`` object.
 If the ``rpc`` library failed to communicate with the slave the ``rpc`` library will return None.